Is Solar Worth It in Oklahoma? (2023 Homeowner's Guide)

 Finally, the solar panel installer you choose is an important thing to consider, as not every solar company is created equal.
 It’s wise to avoid the solar companies in Oklahoma that advertise “free solar panels.”
 While these deals seem appealing, they’re usually just schemes to get you to sign a solar lease.
 Solar leases aren’t recommended, as they provide far fewer savings on average, they don’t improve your home value and they don’t let you take advantage of the federal tax credit.

-Unfortunately, as the popularity of solar panels in Oklahoma rises, so too do reports of illegitimate solar installers costing homeowners thousands of dollars.
+Unfortunately, as the popularity of solar panels in Oklahoma rises, so too do reports of illegitimate solar installers causing homeowners to lose thousands of dollars.
 Oklahoma’s News 4 has reported on solar scams that leave homeowners with non-functioning panels and mounds of debt.5 There have also been reports in areas like Oklahoma City of solar companies that overpromise benefits and savings and never deliver on those promises.6 To avoid falling victim to a solar scam, it’s best only to work with a reputable, vetted solar company in your area.

 Wrap Up: Is Solar Worth it in Oklahoma?

 Most Oklahoma residents experience massive savings when going solar and a slew of benefits that makes converting a worthwhile investment.
 However, not every OK resident will see a return on investment from their solar panel system.
-It’s very important that you assess your home’s solar viability to ensure your investment won’t end up costing you money rather than providing savings.
+It’s very important that you assess your home’s solar viability to ensure your investment won’t end up losing you money rather than providing savings.

-Some important things to consider include the size and cost of the system you need, your monthly energy consumption, the net metering policy offered by your electric company, shading on your roof and more.
+Some important things to consider include the size and price of the system you need, your monthly energy consumption, the net metering policy offered by your electric company, shading on your roof and more.
 It’s a good idea to contact a reliable solar panel installation company to help you figure out if solar is a good option for your home.

 Frequently Asked Questions